Semirings

 ListT

 isn’t a perfect match, though: it allows empty lists.
-To correct this, you could use the Cofree Comonad:
+To correct this,

 data Cofree f a = a :< (f (Cofree f a))